Just in: Bandits attack Bethel Baptist School in Kaduna, abduct several students

 - The exact number of students abducted by the bandits would be made available after a headcount of students in the school

-- A source said the two soldiers who were guarding the school were overpowered by the attackers
+- A source stated that two soldiers who were guarding the school's premises were overpowered by the attackers

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-Bandits have adduced an unspecified number of students from the Bethel Baptist School, a private college located at Maraban Rido area in Chikun local government area of Kaduna state.
+Bandits have abducted an unspecified number of students from the Bethel Baptist School, a private college located at Maraban Rido area in Chikun local government area of Kaduna state.

 Channels TV reported that the armed hoodlums attacked the school situated along Kaduna – Kachia road in the early hours of Monday, July 5.